-Very often people would ask me how a simple salad could be filling.
-They would feel hungry only an hour later.
-If that is the case, you’re doing something wrong.
+Very often people would ask me how to make a salad that is actually filling.
+Most of us make a healthy salad and feel hungry only an hour later.
+If that is the case, these tips might be helpful.

 A salad doesn’t mean you’re just throwing in a bunch of greens in a bowl with some olive oil.
 It takes more to make a healthy filling salad.